Individual Therapy

 • Third step: Make a Care Plan

-After we’ve had some time to get to know each other (and this varies for each client), we then determine together where we want to focus your therapeutic care and how I fit into the rest of your care team.
+After we’ve had some time to get to know each other —and this varies for each client— we then determine together where we want to focus your therapeutic care.

 Care that recognizes